eli-jordan/github4s/docs/docs/issue.md

 ### Update a milestone

-You can update a milestone for a particular organization and repository with `updatedMilestone`; it takes arguments:
+You can update a milestone for a particular organization and repository with `updateMilestone`; it takes arguments:

  - `owner`: name of the owner for which we want to create the milestones.
  - `repo`: name of the repository for which we want to create the milestones.